+Local law enforcement and the county coroner are notified in order to determine if the remains constitute a crime scene or modern burial.

+DHS follows the post-review discoveries process identified in 36 C.F.R.
+800.13, with the following streamlined processes for timeliness:

-If previously unidentified historic properties, human remains, funerary objects, sacred objects, or items of cultural patrimony, or unanticipated effects, including audible, atmospheric, and cumulative effects to historic properties are discovered during project implementation, the work immediately halts within a 50-foot radius of the discovery and interim nondestructive measures are implemented to protect the discovery from damage, looting, and vandalism.
+If previously unidentified historic resources, human remains, funerary objects, sacred objects, or items of cultural patrimony, or unanticipated effects, including audible, atmospheric, and cumulative effects to historic properties are discovered during project implementation, the work immediately halts within a 100-foot radius of the discovery and interim nondestructive measures are implemented to protect the discovery from damage, looting, and vandalism.
 Within 48 hours of the discovery, DHS shall notify the relevant SHPO, THPO, Tribe, or NHO, as appropriate, of the inadvertent discovery.
+Written documentation is provided of the discovery, condition of the items from visual inspection, and any detailed information that may benefit the recovery plan and decision-making process.

+Photographs, videos, or social media posts identifying or discussing human remains or material objects associated with burial contexts are not permitted by DHS unless consent is granted by the consulting parties and/or descendants.
+Special care will be taken to ensure that details, location and photographs of artifacts, funerary objects, and human remains associated with burial contexts are not provided to the public.

-DHS will dispatch a Qualified Professional to inspect the site and determine the area and nature of the affected find.
-Construction work may then continue in the area outside the find as defined by DHS.
+DHS will dispatch a Qualified Professional in the discipline relevant to the project activities to inspect the site and determine the area and nature of the affected find.
+Construction work may then continue in the area outside the find as defined by the Qualified Professional.

-Within five (5) business days of the original notification, DHS in consultation with the SHPO, THPO, Tribes, and NHOs, as appropriate, will determine whether the unanticipated or post-review discovery is eligible for the National Register or has been identified by as Tribe as a Sacred Site and will work collaboratively with the relevant SHPO, THPO, Tribe, or NHO, as appropriate, to determine the contents of the Discovery Plan, including ways to minimize, avoid, or mitigate adverse effects and appropriate methods of identification, transport, and storage of materials.
+Within five (5) business days of the original notification, DHS in consultation with the SHPO, THPO, Tribes, and NHOs, as appropriate, will determine whether the unanticipated or post-review discovery is eligible for the National Register or has been identified by a Tribe as a Sacred Site and will work collaboratively with the relevant SHPO, THPO, Tribe, or NHO, as appropriate, to determine the contents of a Discovery Plan, including ways to minimize, avoid, or mitigate adverse effects and appropriate methods of identification, transport, and storage of materials.

-Any disputes over the eligibility of unanticipated or post-review discoveries will be resolved in accordance with the requirements of 36 C.F.R.
+Any disputes over effects or National Register eligibility of unanticipated or post-review discoveries will be resolved in accordance with the requirements of 36 C.F.R.
 800.4(c)(2), as appropriate.

-Native American human remains, funerary objects, sacred objects, or items of cultural patrimony found on federal land will follow the Native American Graves Protection and Repatriation Act and its implementing regulations (43 C.F.R.
+c.
+Native American human remains, funerary objects, sacred objects, or items of cultural patrimony found on DHS land will follow the Section 3 of NAGPRA and its implementing regulations (43 C.F.R.
 Part 10) and be consistent with the Discovery Plan.

 Training